rogersacchelli/nd064-c2-message-passing-projects-starter/dev-notes.md

 ## Dev Steps

-09-09-2023:
+*09-09-2023:*
    * Added Actions file for API Container.
+Done.

+*10-09-2023:*
+* Create pod for kafka broker topic "requests"
+* Mofidy API People to receive data and forward it to kafka topic "requests"
+* Create pod to subscribe and post using gRPC to pod location_api

 ### Architecture